MichaelKasper1/Cancer_Dependency_Predictor/README.md

 ### Introduction

 This web application is open source.
-It is designed to predict, prioritize, analyze, and interpret cancer genetic dependencies through the two main tools:
+It is designed to predict, prioritize, analyze, and interpret cancer genetic dependencies through the two main tools :
 - Cancer Gene Dependency Predictor which allows users to select from modern machine learning algorithms to predict and analyze predictions of cancer gene dependencies.
 - TCGA Dependency Explorer which provides an exploration tool for identifying significantly intensified gene dependencies in tumors from The Cancer Genome Atlas dataset with specific alterations.